peter-zold/Data-Science-Projects/Suicide Rates/README.md

 https://github.com/peter-zold/Data-Analytics-Projects/assets/116908950/ddce44af-cdd0-4ec9-8f86-2c5928be514d

 ## Introduction
 I have always been interested in how to prevent tragedies and find out why they happen.
 As the first project of an upcoming series I decided to do an exploratory analysis on a database of suicide counts.
+I set up separate statistics for worldwide data, and for continents and countries.
+Also I have visualised the main factors influencing the number of suicides

 ## Dataset
 ### Source: